Trump threatens to destroy Iran's civilian infrastructure if a deal is not reached 'shortly'

 Brent crude oil, the international standard, was trading around $115 Monday, up nearly 60% from when the war started.

 Boak reported from Washington and Corder from The Hague, Netherlands.
-Associated Press writers David Rising in Bangkok, Collin Binkley in Washington, and Melanie Lidman in Tel Aviv, Israel, contributed.
+Associated Press writers David Rising in Bangkok, Collin Binkley in Washington, Amir-Hussein Radjy in Cairo, and Melanie Lidman in Tel Aviv, Israel, contributed.